aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbookdesigner/_index.md

 ```

 Indicates whether processing the smart marker line by line.

+**Remarks**

 The default value is true.
 If False, the template file must contain a range which is named as "\_CellsSmartMarkers".

 **Returns:**
 boolean